The cause of diverticulosis is unknown but may be related to diet, a sedentary lifestyle, obesity, smoking, and use of certain drugs.

 Diverticula usually cause no symptoms, but sometimes they become inflamed or bleed, causing blood in the stool or bleeding from the rectum.

-Typically, the diagnosis is confirmed by colonoscopy, barium enema, computed tomography (CT) scan, or video capsule endoscopy.
+Typically, the diagnosis is confirmed by colonoscopy or a computed tomography (CT) scan.

 What Is Diverticulosis?

-Diverticula in the colon occur when a defect develops in the thick, muscular middle layer of the bowel.
+Diverticula in the large intestine occur when a defect develops in the thick, muscular middle layer of the bowel.
 The thin inner layers of the bowel bulge out through the defect and create a small sac.
 Diverticula usually do not cause any problems but they sometimes become inflamed or bleed.

 Diverticula themselves are not dangerous.
 In fact, most people with diverticulosis do not have symptoms.
-However, people with diverticulosis can sometimes have unexplained painful cramps or bowel movement disturbances.
+However, people with diverticulosis can sometimes have unexplained painful cramps or bowel movement disturbances (such as constipation).

 The most common complications are

-Diverticulitis is inflammation and/or infection of a diverticulum, which causes abdominal pain and can result in a collection of pus (abscess) around the inflamed diverticulum.
+Diverticulitis is inflammation with or without infection of a diverticulum, which causes abdominal pain and can result in a collection of pus (abscess) around the inflamed diverticulum.
 If a hole (perforation) develops in the diverticulum, fluid and bacteria can leak into the abdomen and cause a very serious condition called peritonitis.

 A diverticulum can bleed into the intestine.
 Bleeding is painless but can be heavy and result in blood passing out through the rectum (see Gastrointestinal Bleeding).
 Most episodes of bleeding stop spontaneously.
 However, in some people, doctors have to do endoscopy or surgery to stop the bleeding.
 The bleeding may be serious enough to require a blood transfusion.